kshitijgodara/SampleProject/README.md

 ## Tools

 - [CocoaPods](https://cocoapods.org/) - CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over 33 thousand libraries and is used in over 2.2 million apps.
 CocoaPods can help you scale your projects elegantly.
-- [SonarQube V.7.2.1](https://github.com/Jintin/Swimat) - SonarQube  provides the capability to not only show health of an application but also to highlight issues newly introduced.
+- [SonarQube 7.2.1](https://github.com/Jintin/Swimat) - SonarQube  provides the capability to not only show health of an application but also to highlight issues newly introduced.
 With a Quality Gate in place, you can fix the leak and therefore improve code quality systematically.
 - [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.
-- [Sonar-swift](https://github.com/Backelite/sonar-swift) - This is an open source plugin for Apple Swift language support in SonarQube.
+- [Sonar-swift 0.3.7 ](https://github.com/Backelite/sonar-swift) - This is an open source plugin for Apple Swift language support in SonarQube.

 ## Design Patterns